 It is important to understand that hair loss caused by underlying medical conditions, such as Polycystic Ovaries or thyroid imbalance, or the taking of certain prescription medications, need to be addressed by a physician.
 While dietary support, scalp stimulation and protecting the condition of existing hairs will still be very helpful in promoting optimum new growth, this needs to be done alongside your GP’s guidance.

 Please book a hair loss consultation with one of our Hair Loss Consultants here at Simone Thomas if you are concerned or want further advice.
 We can look at your scalp with a nioscope to see if indeed the hair follicles are active and then advise you accordingly.

-Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth and Wokingham we offer Hair Loss Consultations.
+Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth we offer Hair Loss Consultations.
 There are a wide variety of non surgical solutions to your hair loss and hair thinning issues such as Microdermabrasion treatments on your scalp, Nioxin products to help with your hair loss, Hair volumizers that address thinning issues, Custom Designed Hair Volumizers, Synthetic and Real Hair Wigs, and Custom Designed Wigs.
 Please call us on 01202 760003 to book a Hair Loss Consultation with one of our trained Hair Loss Specialists.